 Received a class refrigerator as a gift or donation.
 (The fridge must not have been used by anyone else after it was purchased and before being gifted to the class member.)

 The roughly 1.7 million refrigerators covered by the settlement were made by Whirlpool between 2009 and 2013.

 Whirlpool has agreed to reimburse class members for out-of-pocket expenses that went toward repairing or replacing drain tubes linked to leaking water/ice buildup within five years of purchase.

 Whirlpool has also agreed to maintain its “Special Project for Freezing Events” through December 31, 2021.
 This project, settlement documents say, allows for the free replacement of P-trap parts (Whirlpool Part No. W10619951) for class members who, within five years of purchase and as reported to Whirlpool by a service technician, experienced ice buildup and/or water leaking onto the floor of their class refrigerators due to drain obstruction.

 Where can I submit a claim?
 What proof do I need?

 We’re not quite at that stage of the settlement process yet.
 The settlement detailed on this page is still subject to both preliminary and final approval.
 Upon the settlement’s approval, notices containing instructions on how to submit a claim will be sent out.

 Certain details, however, are available through the settlement documents.
-Claim forms will have to be submitted within 90 days of the yet-to-be-determined notice date, and include:
+Claim forms will have to be submitted within 90 days of the yet-to-be-determined notice date and will ask for:

 Both a valid class refrigerator model and serial number;